11 May 7 Reasons Why Your Commercial Roof is Leaking

 Unfortunately, commercial flat roofs don’t last forever.
 The average lifespan of a flat roof is anything between 15 and 20 years.
 The lifespan of your roof will depend on the materials used, the quality of installation, how well it is maintained and a number of environmental factors.

 From an economical standpoint, it may make more sense to completely refurbish the roof, rather than constantly trying to patch it up.
-Check out our guide ‘Repair Or Replace: How To Spot The Signs’ to learn more about whether or not you need to refurbish your commercial roof.
+Check out our guide ‘Repair Or Replace: How To Spot The Signs’ to learn more about whether or not you need to carry out a roof repair to refurbish your commercial roof to better prevent a roof leak.

 4. Damaged roof flashings